Automattic/WP-Job-Manager/readme.txt

 Use the WordPress.org forums for community support - I cannot offer support directly for free.
 If you spot a bug, you can of course log it on [Github](https://github.com/mikejolley/wp-job-manager) instead where I can act upon it more efficiently.

-If you want help with a customisation, hire a developer!
+If you want help with a customisation, hire a developer! [http://jobs.wordpress.net/](http://jobs.wordpress.net/) is a good place to start.

 == Installation ==